Charlie-2018/pre-work-challenges/Week3.md

 Both the resources we have already used (Codecademy and Free Code Camp) have Javascript lessons available.

 If you don't know where to start, try this lesson from Codecademy: <a href="https://www.codecademy.com/learn/introduction-to-javascript">Introduction To JavaScript</a>

+## You know the drill...
+Once you've finished the challenge, post it to slack!